Sign in

 For more information, please visit equal tees.

-• Galvanized pipe is more expensive because of zinc coating
+• Galvanized pipe is more expensive because of the zinc coating.

 You do not want to use galvanized pipe for gas because of the galvanized coating.
-Over time pieces of the galvanized steel will flake off and clog your gas regulators and burner units.
+Over time, pieces of the galvanized steel can flake off and clog your gas regulators and burner units.

-Never mix galvanized and black iron or where they touch corrosion will be accelerated.
+Never mix galvanized and black iron; where they touch, corrosion will be accelerated.

 Will Natural Gas Corrode Galvanized Pipe?